 It’s been proven that listening to music improves productivity in the workplace.
 Being at home means you can listen to whatever you like, whenever you want!
 You can even bust a move without anyone even seeing you.
-If that’s not reason alone to work from home I don’t know what is….
+If that’s not a reason alone to work from home I don’t know what is…

-8) Keep yourself organised:
+8) Keep yourself organized:

 There’s nothing worse than having a messy workplace or untidy schedule.
 Make sure you keep your desk free from clutter – clear workspace, clear mind!
-The same can be said for your desk at work – it can work wonders for your productivity as it makes things more organised.
+The same can be said for your desk at work – it can work wonders for your productivity as it makes things more organized.

 9) To-do lists:

 This is probably one of the simplest but most effective out of this whole list, but making to-do lists can increase productivity 10 fold!
-Having a visualisation of the tasks you need to complete works wonders, and it’s damn satisfying when you can scribble something off your list!
+Having a visualization of the tasks you need to complete works wonders, and it’s damn satisfying when you can scribble something off your list!